AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 import { editor, colorUtils, constants } from "express-document-sdk";
 ```

-They represent a safe, user-friendly way to refer to internal values (subject to change) that we, developers, should not directly manipulate.
+They represent a safe, user-friendly way to refer to internal values (subject to change) that developers should not directly manipulate.
 For example, the stroke's `position` property is of type `StrokePosition`, which happens to be enumerable—a fixed set of pre-defined values.

 ![](images/refs-addon-strokeposition.png)

 Internally, the center, inside, and outside positions are represented with the integers `0`, `1`, and `2`.
-We should instead use the `StrokePosition` constant and its available members:
+You should instead use the `StrokePosition` constant and its available members:

 - `StrokePosition.center`
 - `StrokePosition.inside`
 - `StrokePosition.outside`

-If the Adobe Express engineers remap values in the future, using constants will ensure expected outcomes.
+Using constants will ensure expected outcomes, in case Adobe Express engineers remap values in the future.
 This is the code needed to conclude the `stroke` example.

 ```js
 const ellipse = editor.createEllipse();